Pregnancy & Parenting

 * Addition of Vitamin B12 to folic acid supplements to optimise the prevention of Spina Bifida and other Neural Tube Defects, Professor John M. Scott, Biomedical Sciences Institute, Trinity College, Dublin 2, Ireland

 If you are following a vegan diet throughout pregnancy, you need to make sure you consume enough iron.
-Foods that have iron for pregnancy include:
+Plant-based foods that have iron for pregnancy include:

 • Wholemeal Bread